palantir/atlasdb/docs/source/services/timelock_service/reverse-migration.rst

 #.
 Update your key-value service to the restore timestamp.
 #.
 Revert your AtlasDB client configuration.
 #.
 Shut down the TimeLock servers.
 #.
+Remove your client from the list of TimeLock clients.
+#.
 Restart your AtlasDB clients.
 #.
 Restart the TimeLock servers.